- 09 Jun, 2014

 - 01 Oct, 2013

 If your offspring hasn’t reached the school age yet, you may find yourself looking for a sunny mid-year break at pretty much any time of year.
 Buckets and spades (and even a sun hat!) still stand a good chance of giving your little one a quality time in the September sun.
 If you are flying with babies this autumn and booking your first trip abroad with your baby, or a toddler, you might find the packing process overwhelming.
-Jurga Sefton, one of our team members, shares her tips that hopefully will make your journey easier and stress-free.
+Here we share some our tried and tested tips to help make the journey easier and stress-free.
 Or could it really be stress-free?